top of page

 multicolored-paper-boats-colorful-pink-yellow-blu-2023-11-27-04-57-02-utc_edited.jpg

-Bringing your child's voice into the mediation process
+Bringing your child's voice into Family Dispute Resolution

-Child Consultation is a process that supports parents in hearing their child’s “voice” either during or after a separation.
+Child Inclusive Mediation (also known as Child Consultation) is a process that supports parents in hearing their child’s “voice” either during or after a separation.
 It assists parents in conflict to understand separation from their child’s perspective and to make decisions that keep their child’s emotional and developmental needs at the forefront, whilst rebuilding a new parental alliance for the years ahead.

 As an experienced Child Consultant and an impartial practitioner, Bianca Roche-Bolger provides children with a meaningful experience of reflecting on their changing family.
 Through engagement and assessment, Bianca identifies the impact of parental conflict on children, helps them explore the emotional environment between their parents, and encourages children to articulate their experience of the separation.